-Zero income adults and adults reporting minimal reporting only temporary/sporadic income are required to report monetary and/or non-monetary changes in income or benefits between regular reexaminations.
+Zero income adults and adults reporting minimal income are required to report monetary and/or non-monetary changes in income or benefits between regular reexaminations.
 HABC will process an increase in rent when a zero income or minimal income adult reports an increase in income or benefits between regular reexaminations. as well as process an increase in rent when an adult reporting only temporary or sporadic income reports an increase in income or benefits between regular reexaminations.

-Once income/benefits are received and reported by an adult with zero and/or an adult reporting only minimal income temporary/sporadic income, subsequent increases in income/benefits between regular reexaminations do not need to be reported until the next regular reexamination.
+Once income/benefits are received and reported by an adult with zero and/or an adult reporting only minimal income, subsequent increases in income/benefits between regular reexaminations do not need to be reported until the next regular reexamination.